 Standing here, on the bank of the Ganges Among a million people trying to drown their sins Feeling alone as I have never felt before Hearing only my silence amidst the deafening din The flames, the music, the songs, the dance The enthralled masses swinging as if in a trance A rigorous logician, I chuckle as I watch The chants get louder, the drumbeat rises a notch As I watch them, I understand how they can feel The power of this river that can soothe, that can heal Suddenly I turn thoughtful, listen to the inner me Suddenly I am able to look beyond what I see Suddenly I realize that I am not all alone Every pebble here talks to me, every cobblestone As does the rushing stream with its shimmering foam The mighty river really brings its message home There are feelings to be felt by the subconscious soul And emotions to be experienced without full control Oh what great gifts one’s faith can bestow If only one can lose the self, let go of one’s ego

 Has everything worth feeling already been felt?
 Has everything worth saying already been said?
 Has everything worth writing already been written?
 Why even assume, then, that my poem will be read?
 How, with this pageant of sublime beauty Can I march in my ugly, soiled trench coat?
 How, into this current of ceaseless creativity Can I venture with my little paper boat?
-In the celestial orchestra that is our universe There’s a score for every creature’s effusions From the hummingbird to the blue sperm whale We all signal our ambiguities, our allusions If we care to listen at once to all the little voices We hear the balance of every harmonic and tone Their timber and their sonority fills our hearts For no living thing that sings, ever sings alone To this superlunary symphonic ensemble I now add my unadorned, enthusiastic ventilation I want only to elevate, enrich and exalt its harmony So I hope you will accept this humble creation
+In the celestial orchestra that is our universe There’s a score for every creature’s effusions From the hummingbird to the blue sperm whale We all signal our ambiguities, our allusions If we care to listen to all the little voices We hear the balance of every harmonic and tone Their timber and sonority fills our hearts For no living thing that sings, ever sings alone To this superlunary symphonic ensemble I now add this unadorned ventilation I want only to elevate its harmony So I hope you will accept this humble creation

 You sell us your history and your culture With your hardware and your software Of our rich histories and our great cultures You are unaware, or worse, you don’t care We till your farms, we pick your fruit We clean your homes, we care for your young And yet when acknowledging our existence You always speak with a forked tongue Your families are broken, your people are dying From hopelessness, boredom and illicit drugs Your reaction to this tragic catastrophe Is an endless series of platitudes and shrugs Almost forgotten are your religion’s teachings Of truth, compassion, values and morals All that’s left are debates about guns, Abortion, gay sex and other petty quarrels You fail to see that the root of all evil Is your pointless pursuit of power and pleasure The whiff of money is but a temporary high You’re staggering away from life’s real treasure Take a step back, while you still can Save yourself a lifetime of heartache Open your eyes, let the world show you How to change your life with a little give and take